 Biggest drawback: Requires a bigger budget and upfront investment.

 The main benefit of this approach is that no technical skills are required.
 If you are able to find a good programmer or agency, they can take care of all the technical work.
 The marketplace can likely be customized to match your needs.
 If you can pay for multiple developers, the platform will be ready to launch a lot sooner than if you would be doing it yourself.
-In any case, it will be likely less expensive than outsourcing the development of the marketplace from scratch.
+In any case, it will likely be a lot less expensive than outsourcing the development of the marketplace from scratch.

 Biggest benefit: Fastest to launch and learn.